microclimate-dev2ops/microclimate-dev2ops.github.io/docPages/installicp.md

 ## Configuration

-Microclimate provides a number of configuration options to customise its installation.
+Microclimate provides a number of configuration options to customize its installation.
 The table below shows a list of configurable parameters.

-If you are installing in IBM Cloud Private, then these can be configured through the Configuration page when you install Microclimate from the ICP catalog.
+If you are installing in IBM Cloud Private, then these can be configured through the Configuration page when you install Microclimate from the IBM Cloud Private catalog.

 If you are installing by using the Helm package manager for Kubernetes then values can be set by using one or more `--set` arguments when you do a  `helm install`.
 For example, to increase the size of the persistent storage allocation for the Microclimate workspace from the default value of 2Gi to 5Gi, you can use the following: